0tieno/0tieno/README.md

 Hey, I am at heart a cloud security engineer and leader based in Kenya.

 I specialize in Cloud Security, DevOps, and DevSecOps, with expertise in backend engineering, software project management, and community leadership.
-I'm also a Microsoft Student Ambassador, I’ve <a href="https://github.com/0tieno?tab=repositories">built projects</a> used by hundreds and led many technical workshops.
+I'm also a Microsoft Student Ambassador, I’ve <a href="https://github.com/0tieno?tab=repositories">built projects</a> used by thousands and led many technical workshops.
 Beyond my technical expertise, I am Dependable, a problem solver, communicator, and flexible leader who thrives in fast-paced environments.

 I'm Currently Building: